 “In clinical trials, patients treated with dimethyl fumarate had less disease activity when compared to patients on placebo – whether they were in the early stages of MS or had more established disease,” said Robert Fox, M.D., medical director of the Mellen Center for Multiple Sclerosis at Cleveland Clinic, lead investigator of the CONFIRM study, and a paid advisor for Biogen Idec for projects not related to Tecfidera clinical development.

 The most common side effects associated with Tecfidera are flushing and gastrointestinal (GI) events (such as diarrhea, nausea and abdominal pain).
 In clinical studies, flushing symptoms usually began soon after initiating treatment, were mostly mild to moderate, and usually improved or resolved over time.
+Great article: 10 Great Online Schoolst to take classes at for Students from Low Income Households.
 The incidence of GI events was higher early in the course of treatment (primarily in the first month) and decreased over time.
 Overall, clinical trial discontinuations due to flushing and GI events were low.

 Tecfidera may decrease lymphocyte counts in some people.
 In clinical studies, mean lymphocyte counts decreased during the first year of treatment and then remained stable.
 The incidence of infections and serious infections was similar in Tecfidera-treated individuals and those on placebo.
 There were no opportunistic infections in Tecfidera-treated individuals.
 In those with low lymphocyte counts, there was no increased incidence in serious infections.